-Appreciate your child maybe feeling very stressed, even if it's not obvious to you.
-Many kids fear letting their family down so beware of setting unrealistic expectations.
+Appreciate your child may be feeling very stressed, even if it's not obvious to you.
+Many kids fear they will let their family down so beware of setting unrealistic expectations.
 Some worry they can't do as well as a sibling, or friend.
 Many Year 12 kids are feeling overwhelmed about what lies ahead – leaving home, leaving lifelong friends, the prospect of having to live in a new city.

 Give them some slack

 Understand people under pressure become supersensitive and explosive from time to time.
 Family members are usually the first targets.
 Try not to overreact.